GopnikRobinHood/Maria/README.md

 add refresh token
-export authenticate Token function make routes private add registration for users add e-mail
+export authenticate Token function make routes private if not logged in, redirect to login site add registration for users add e-mail
 .env variables to Heroku